CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

   This is a short description of the workflow, which should be limited to one sentence.
 Use "Hello World one-step workflow"

 documentation_uri:
   This is a link to the workflow's extended documentation, which can be a website or PDF file.
-This may also be the URL of the workflow Git repo "docs" directory.
+This may also be the URL of the "docs" directory in the workflow Git repo.
 In this tutorial, we will leave this field blank.

 repo_uri:
   This is a link to the workflow's Git repo.
-You may either leave this field blank, or use the URL of the git repo to which you intend to commit the workflow.
+You may either leave this field blank, or use the URL of the Git repo to which you intend to commit the workflow.
 E.g., https://github.com/[USER]/hello-world-workflow-gf.git.

 version:
   This is the version number of the workflow.
 We recommended to use a low version number, e.g., 0.1, if this is the first version of a workflow.
 In this example, use '0.1'.
 The version number must be quoted to ensure that it is a string.